About Us

 Mrs. Erin Schmerr

 Hello!
-I’m Erin Schmerr, the teacher for the twos and threes class and the school administrator.
-As a Cincinnati native, discovering WCCNS for my daughter felt like coming home.
+I’m Erin Schmerr, the teacher for the threes class and the school administrator.
+As a Cincinnati native, discovering WCP for my daughter felt like coming home.
 After two wonderful years here, our family fell in love with the school.

 My passion for working with children began in 1998 during a life-changing trip to an orphanage in Mexico, shaping my commitment to service.
 I earned my degree in Social Work from Xavier University and have spent nearly 20 years in education, social work, and childcare.